-The Boys & Girls Club of Cabarrus County is proud to announce the addition of our 21st Century Community Learning Center Program!
+The Boys & Girls Club of Cabarrus County is proud to be a 21st Century Community Learning Center Program!
 The 21st Century Community Learning Center Program (21st CCLC) is administered through the North Carolina Department of Public Instruction and provides federal funding for organizations like our own to better serve the children, families, and schools in our community.

 The program provides expanded learning opportunities for eligible students in Title I schools beyond regular school hours.
 In addition to intensive academic learning, the program also offers students a broad array of enrichment activities focused on healthy lifestyles and character development.

 The Boys & Girls Club of Cabarrus County’s 21st CCLC program is serving youth in grades K – 8 at select feeder schools.
-At this time, the 21st Century Program is serving eligible students from Rocky River Elementary, Royal Oaks School of the Arts, Weddington Hills Elementary, Winecoff Elementary, WM Irvin Elementary and Wolf Meadow Elementary.
-Middle schools currently being served are C.C.
+At this time, the 21st Century Program is serving eligible students from GW Carver Elementary, Rocky River Elementary, WM Irvin Elementary, C.C.
 Griffin Middle, Concord Middle and Northwest Cabarrus Middle.
 Programming is taking place at the Boys & Girls Club of Cabarrus County located at 247 Spring Street, NW, Concord, NC 28025.

 21st CCLC Program Components